 Constructed in 1855 of native limestone, the Custer House is one of two surviving sets of quarters from Fort Riley's establishment.
 It depicts military life on the Western frontier and features displays that show the living conditions of a typical military family.

-Custer House Rentals
+Custer House Rentals and Tours

 If you are interested in renting the Custer House Side B for your next event or function please call 785-239-2737 for more information.